PHAREHUB/PHARE/doc/source/usage/run_from_python.rst

 the simulation.

 If running the simulation from python, you need to define a `main` function that basically runs the simulation.
-Heere is a small example:
+Here is a small example:

 .. code-block:: python